swr06/Blocks/README.md

 # Special Thanks (In no particular order)
 - Dekrain
-- Kiroma
+- UglySwedishFish (WorldTeller)
 - g h o s t
-- UglySwedishFish (WorldTeller)
+- DCUB3
 - ShadaxStack (fuzdex)
+- Kiroma

 # Note
 This project is purely educational (To Learn more about Computer Graphics).
-I own none of the assets. </br>
+I own none of the assets (Most of the assets were taken from CC0 and quixel megascans). </br>